mm6234/Capybara/README.md

 After the tutorial, build the code (Build Menu > Build All) and run the .exe file in the Capybara directory.
 Run the .exe file in the Unittest directory to run unit tests for this project.
 Use tools such as **postman** or **curl** to test the program.

+[Update] As for now, the database automatically creates when you start the program, so no need for the API command below

 __IMPORTANT:__ Before you start, create the database table by entering the following api command:

 ```